 MEET OUR STAFF

-Juan Trenado-Sandoval is the Outreach Coordinator/Office Manager at the Yetunde Price Resource Center.
-He attended the University of California, San Diego where he majored in Global Health.
-Before the Yetunde Price Resource Center, he worked as a research assistant for the Health Frontiers in Tijuana (HFiT) Clinic in Tijuana, Baja California.
+Juan Trenado-Sandoval is the Director at the Yetunde Price Resource Center.
+Growing up in a small rural town in California's Central Valley in a family of twelve taught Juan the inequalities that communities of color face and he resolved to voice these disparities.
+He became only the second person in his family of twelve to earn a bachelor's degree when he graduated from the University of California, San Diego, where he majored in Global Health and Biology.
+Before the Yetunde Price Resource Center (YPRC), he worked as a research assistant for the Health Frontiers in Tijuana (HFiT) Clinic in Tijuana, Baja California.

 Thank you for your gift!